andrewtarzia/andrewtarzia.github.io/_pages/about.md

   - /about.html
 ---

 This website will hold some blog posts with code snippets and recipes.
-More is findable on my YouTube and in my [GitHub Gists](https://gist.github.com/andrewtarzia).
+Find more on my YouTube and in my [GitHub Gists](https://gist.github.com/andrewtarzia).
 {: .notice}

 I am now an Assistant Professor at the University of Birmingham and leader of the [Tarzia Research Group](https://TarziaResearchGroup.github.io), working to integrate computational tools for molecular materials design with experimental activities.